 With increased smartphones comes increased cyber-risk.
 Law practices traffic in sensitive information, and any compromise on data security will account for costly legal repercussions and irreparable damage inflicted on the firm’s reputation.

 Securing any and every mobile phone that is connected to the firm’s server and the network is imperative to preserve the sanctity of your workplace and sensitive data.
 In line with the threats looming around are the American Bar Association’s Ethical Guidelines, which require law firms to make “reasonable efforts” to safeguard any client information and avert any unintentional disclosure.
 Any law firm lacking a mobile device management plan can be held guilty of negligence.

 No two law firms are the same, and no single I.T. strategy is a fit for every law practice.
 However, what is important is to consider the possibilities of I.T. integration that exists within your law firm and actively pursue the implementation of your I.T. strategy.

 Every I.T. strategy should be fitted and tailored according to your needs and the problems faced by your law firm.

-JMARK has been helping lawyers in Springfield, Tulsa, and Fayetteville increase their success with the help of innovative I.T. solutions for thirty years.
+JMARK has been helping lawyers in Springfield and Tulsa increase their success with the help of innovative I.T. solutions for thirty years.
 The driving force behind everything we do is to help our clients leverage technology to save money and achieve their goals.
 To learn more about how we can provide your firm with leading technology services and solutions, contact us today.
-Email JMARKIT@JMARK.com or call 844-44-JMARK.
+Email [email protected] or call 844-44-JMARK.